Ewooral/Full-Stack-Web-Dev-HUST/server/nodejs/express js/notes.md

 ## configuration file for babel

-create a `.babelrc` file at the project root and in the file indiate the presets installed
+create a `.babelrc` file at the project root and in the file indicate the presets installed

     {
         "presets": ["@babel/preset-env"]